|

 FRAME OPTION B: HYBRID FRAME SYSTEM

-With this system, you can build boats with 2, 3, or 4 rows of floats, fully dependant on your needs.
-As we state at the top of the page, we also offer 30 and 150 HP capacity transoms (details listed at bottom of page).
-This system can be configured with or without nose cones as well.
+With this system, you can build boats with 2, 3, or 4 rows of floats, and we offer 60 and 150 HP capacity transoms.
+For specific applications, this system can be configured with or without nose cones as well.
 How you need your barge set up is how we'll configure your kit.
 We have provided specifications, full CAD files, and current pricing (with full 304 SS/aluminum HD Hat Channel frame) for common configurations of this system below.
 If you need to shave further cost out of this system, a steel system can eliminate as much as 1/3 from the total cost before rust-proofing frame components.

 EXAMPLE BARGE SYSTEM CAD FILES: